FAIRmat-NFDI/nomad-material-processing/docs/how_to/install.md

 nomad-material-processing
 ```

-This will add the latest version of the NOMAD-Measurements Plugin to your NOMAD Oasis image.
+This will add the latest version of the NOMAD-material-processing Plugin to your NOMAD Oasis image.
 If you want to add a specific version of the plugin you will need to provide the specific version tag or commit sha, for example:

 ```